utshomax/postman-docs/src/pages/docs/administration/team-settings.md

 * A list containing links to your team members' profiles
 * A **Team Description** section
 * A **Highlights** section with pinned elements
-* A **Related collections and flows** section with collections and flows using your team's APIs (suggested by Postman)
+* A **Related collections and Flows** section with collections and Flows using your team's APIs (suggested by Postman)
-* Links to all your team's public collections, APIs, workspaces, and flows
+* Links to all your team's public collections, APIs, workspaces, and Flows

 <img alt="Example of a filled-in team profile" src="https://assets.postman.com/postman-docs/v10/team-settings-overview-v10.1.jpg" width="800px"/>